68publishers/cookie-consent/README.md

 ## Triggering tags based on the consent

 Tags are triggered after the consent with event triggers that are defined for each [storage](#storage-options).
-For example, if you have the `analytics_stroage` configured like this:
+For example, if you have the `analytics_storage` configured like this:

 <img src="docs/images/analytics-storage-options.png" alt="Analytics storage options" width="300">